imu93/ms_evo_exwago/README.md

 ---

 ## src
-Code used for annotation, diffrential expression, enrichement, and diversity analyses.
+Code used for annotation, differential expression, enrichement, and diversity analyses.

 ---